tqdm/tqdm/README.rst

 an 800ns/iter overhead.

-In addition to its low overhead, ``tqdm`` uses smart algorithms to predict the remaining time and to skip unneccessary iteration displays, which allows for a negligible overhead in most cases.
+In addition to its low overhead, ``tqdm`` uses smart algorithms to predict the remaining time and to skip unnecessary iteration displays, which allows for a negligible overhead in most cases.

 ``tqdm`` works on any platform (Linux/Windows/Mac), in any console or in a